 (1) This column presents estimated amounts that may be paid under the Nautilus employment arrangement assuming termination occurred on December 31, 2007, except for Messrs.
-Hammann, Hawkins, Falcone and Thomas who reflect actual amounts paid or to be paid as they were terminated on August 13, 2007, June 29, 2007, March 26, 2008 and April 18, 2008, respectively.
-The Nautilus separation benefits consist of monthly base salary equal to twenty-four equal payments for Mr. Falcone and Mr. Hammann, twelve equal payments for Mr. Meadowcroft and Mr. Thomas, and six equal payments for Mr. Eckmann, Mr. Hawkins and Mr. Eichen.
+Falcone, Hammann, Thomas, Eckmann, Hawkins and Eichen who reflect actual amounts paid or to be paid as their employment with the Company terminated on March 26, 2008, August 13, 2007, April 18, 2008, April 18, 2008, June 29, 2007 and May 2, 2008, respectively.
+The Nautilus separation benefits consist of base salary paid bi-weekly according to the Company's normal payroll schedule for periods of twenty-four months for Mr. Falcone and Mr. Hammann, twelve months for Mr. Meadowcroft and Mr. Thomas, and six months for Mr. Eckmann, Mr. Hawkins and Mr. Eichen.
 Distributions are subject to certain restrictions imposed by Internal Revenue Code Section 409A.

-Mr. Falcone will receive a pro-rated bonus payment for the portion of the fiscal year completed prior to his termination if the performance targets are met.
+(2) Mr. Falcone will receive a pro-rated bonus payment for the portion of the fiscal year completed prior to his termination if the performance targets are met.